-If you’re thinking about a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the quickest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which predicts careers in this trade will grow by 13 percent by 2028.
+If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers available, according to the U.S. Bureau of Labor Statistics, which predicts careers in this trade will increase by 13 percent by 2028.

-There are a couple of reasons why these jobs are increasing so rapidly.
-One is homeowners using government rebates to upgrade to more energy-efficient comfort systems.
+There are a couple of reasons why these jobs are expanding so fast.
+One is homeowners tapping into government incentives to upgrade to more energy-efficient comfort systems.
 Then there’s the ban on R-22 Freon® refrigerants, which influences old equipment.
-Finally, there’s the red-hot home market and a home shortage that’s driven a boost in new construction residences.
+In conclusion, there’s the red-hot home market and a house shortage that’s driven a boost in new construction homes.

-A HVAC technician is someone who services, installs and maintains heating and cooling units.
+An HVAC technician is a person who fixes, installs and maintains heating and cooling units.
 Most serve both homeowners and business owners.
-And, most important, you’ll be knowledgeable about:
+And, most important, you’ll be skilled in:

 - Air conditioners